Guidelines for Giving Gifts at Work

 Giving extravagant gifts to get something in return or outshine co-workers is never a good idea.
 It does not make you look good and usually makes the recipient feel uncomfortable.

 Expensive gifts can seem out of proportion to the occasion, as well as to what other workers are giving.
 The message sent is not how generous you are but that you are a gift show-off.
-But "lazy" or cheap gifts send the message that you are only offering a gift because you felt that you had to.
+Likewise, "lazy" or cheap gifts send the message that you are only offering a gift because you felt that you had to.

 There are not many meaningful gifts that you can buy these days for $5, and a cheap gift usually appears cheap, insincere, and like a token gift.
 Every office is different.
 The best thing to do if you're in doubt is to ask a colleague or two how much they're spending.